Skip to main content

 Look for an A+ rating with the Better Business Bureau and check for complaints

-Legitimate companies stand behind their work with written guarantees
+Legitimate companies stand behind their work with written service guarantees

 Transparent Contracts

-Clear, detailed agreements that explain exactly what services you'll receive
+Clear, detailed agreements that explain exactly what services you will receive

 Verified Reviews